Moamen2000-alt/Data_Analytics_Project/README.md

   - The DNN has higher RMSE and MAE compared to ML models and a lower R-squared value.
   - The RNN performs poorly, indicating it may not be appropriate for the given data type.

-The ML models generally outperform the DL models for your dataset, suggesting that simpler models may be more effective.
+The ML models generally outperform the DL models for this dataset, suggesting that simpler models may be more effective.

-Authors and load of work:
+# Authors and Distribution of work:
 Salma: Data Exploration, Data Cleansing and Q2
-Yasmin: Data analysis & Check correlation between data, Data Cleansing and Q2 Moamen Emam: NLP Part, Encoding part, Q1 & Q3 (Modeling Part)
+Yasmin: Check the correlation between data, Data Cleansing, and Q2 Moamen Emam: NLP Part, Encoding part, Q1 & Q3 (Modeling Part)